StereoSilence/goods-from-auctions/README.md

-# Justiz Auktion Scraper
+# Auction Scraper

-This project is designed for automatic data collection from [justiz-auktion.de](https://www.justiz-auktion.de/) and saving auction lot information to a PostgreSQL database.
+This project is designed for automatic data collection from an auction website and saving lot information to a PostgreSQL database.

 ## Features